34028 Eddystone - overhaul appeal

 After withdrawal the loco made a brief trip to the Great Dorset Steam Fair though surface conditions were so poor it never appeared on the main circuit.
 Delays to the completion of 257 Squadron's overhaul meant that Eddystone sat at Herston Halt, minus rods and fittings.

-Eddystone's was moved into Herston works in March 2016 for stripping down.
+Eddystone was moved into Herston works in March 2016 for stripping down.
 In August 2016 it moved to Buckfastleigh for its boiler to be lifted.
-The boiler will be overhauled at SDR Engineering Ltd, and is due back in spring 2018.
-The frames went to Tyseley for overhaul.
-The chassis and boiler will return to Herston for re-assembly.
+The boiler is being overhauled at SDR Engineering Ltd, and is due back in spring 2018.
+The frames went to Tyseley for overhaul and were returned to Herston on 14th December 2017.